davidherook/auto-ml/README.md

 TODO:
 - Replace load and save functions with Artifacts class
-- Replace Random Forest for Neural Net
+- Easily switch between scikit and keras models
-- Include plots in output
+- Include residual plot in output
 - Test regression problem with new datasets
 - Create AutoML for classification problems